 Before OZY, Sanjena chased stories everywhere from Nepal to Bolivia to, hey, rural Pennsylvania, West Virginia and Maine, too.
 And stories there were many, including some wild times immersing with female Maoist ex-combatants, striking Chilean miners, Gurkha soldiers-in-training, and the children of itinerant migrant farm workers.
 Eventually she made her way to newsrooms in Boston and Pittsburgh, and then to OZY.

 In India she spends her days tracking smugglers on the Indo-Bangladesh border, discovering the tech boom and eating street food (for work!).
 When at play, she can be found trying to wend her way through a Kalari martial arts class, getting swoll, reading constantly or enjoying Indian yoga teachers, who never tell you to just breeeaathe.
-Tweet at her or follow her story-hunting and bookworming by subscribing to her bimonthly newsletter.
+Tweet at her, check her out here, or follow her story-hunting and bookworming by subscribing to her bimonthly newsletter.